MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-columnnames-column.md

     IsBlank( Column( ParseJSON( JsonString ), "empty" ) )
     ```

-### Non-records
+### Nonrecords
-Calling the Column or ColumnNames functions with untyped objects that do not represent records will return an error.
+Calling the Column or ColumnNames functions with untyped objects that don't represent records return an error.
 All of those expressions below are erroneous:

 | Formula                                          | Reason for error                                 |
 | ------------------------------------------------ | ------------------------------------------- |